 The evaluation and support system consists of multiple measures to paint an accurate and comprehensive picture of administrator performance.
-All administrators will be evaluated in four components, grouped into two major categories: Leadership Practice and Student Outcomes.
+All administrators will be evaluated in four components, grouped into two types of major categories: Leadership Practice and Student Outcomes.

-- 6. Leadership Practice Related Indicators: An evaluation of the core leadership practices and skills that positively affect student learning.
-This category is comprised of two components: - a) Observation of Leadership Performance and Practice (40%) as defined in the Common Core of Leading (CCL): Connecticut School Leadership Standards. - b) Stakeholder Feedback (10%) on leadership practice through surveys. - 7.
-Student Outcomes Related Indicators: An evaluation of an administrator's contribution to student academic progress, at the school and classroom level.
-This category is comprised of two components: - a) Student Learning (45%) assessed in equal weight by: (a) progress on the academic learning measures in the state's accountability system for schools and (b) performance and growth on locally-determined measures. - b) Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs)
+- 1. Leadership Practice Related Indicators: An evaluation of the core leadership practices and skills that positively affect student learning.
+This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40[%]) as defined in the Common Core of Leading (CCL): Connecticut School Leadership Standards. - (b)) Stakeholder Feedback (10[%]) on leadership practice through surveys. - Student Outcomes Related Indicators: An evaluation of administrators' contributions to student academic progress, at the school and classroom level.
+There is also an option in this category to include student feedback.
+This area is comprised of two components: - (a) Student Learning (45[%]) assessed in equal weight by: (a) progress on academic learning measures in the state's accountability system for schools; and (b) performance and growth on locally-determined measures. - (b) Teacher Effectiveness Outcomes (5[%]) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs).

-Scores from each of the four components will be combined to produce a summative performance rating of Exemplary, Proficient, Developing or Below Standard.
+Scores from each of the four components will be combined to produce a summative performance rating designation of Exemplary, Proficient, Developing or Below Standard.
 The performance levels are defined as:

-- Exemplary Substantially exceeding indicators of performance Proficient Meeting indicators of performance - Developing-Meeting some indicators of performance but not others - BelowStandard-Notmeetingindicators of performance
+- Exemplary Substantially exceeding indicators of performance - Proficient Meeting indicators of performance - Developing Meeting some indicators of performance but not others - Below Standard Not meeting indicators of performance